of your package helps to ensure safe delivery.

 the package.
 Type or print clearly

-with a pen so that your address
+with a pen or permanent marker so that your address

 is legible from an arm’s length

 Labels for USPS Tracking or

 to the left of the address label.